-5.6.1 Minor modification to standard VPSHA - modify the means and covariances of the ground motion prediction model
+5.6.1 Minor Modification to Standard VPSHA - Modify Means and Covariances of Ground Motion Prediction Model

-Bazzurro and Cornell (2002) outline VPSHA using joint normal random variables for $\ln R{T1,T2}$ and $\ln Sa(T_1)$ , where the conditional dependence between the two is fully defined by a correlation coefficient.
-The simplest modification to VPSHA would be to use this same formulation with the means, variances and correlation coefficients modified to account for the fact that pulse-like motions might be present in some situations.
+Bazzurro and Cornell (2002) outline VPSHA using joint normal random variables for $\ln R{T1,72}$ and $\ln Sa(T_1)$ , where the conditional dependence between the two is fully defined by a correlation coefficient.
+The simplest modification to VPSHA would be to use this same formulation with the means, variances, and correlation coefficients modified to account for the fact that pulse-like motions might be present in some situations.
 This could be implemented immediately, using existing attenuation models for pulse-like ground motions.
 Today, the only existing prediction model for pulse-like ground motions is the one proposed by Somerville et al. (1997), and modified by Abrahamson (2000a) and Bozorgnia and Bertero (2004, Chapter 5) for application in PSHA.
 Further, the correlation coefficient between $R{T1,T2}$ and $Sa(T_1)$ may need to be modified.
 Empirical correlation coefficients obtained from the pulse-like ground motions used here tend to be lower than the correlation coefficients observed in ordinary ground motions (see Appendix C).

 For example, consider Figure 5.22.
-In this figure, the joint distribution of $Sa(T_1)$ and $R{T1,T2}$ values is shown, given occurrence of a Magnitude 7 event at a distance of 5km, with the near-fault parameters X=0.5 and $\theta$ =5% (parameters from Somerville et al. 1997).
-The prediction is based on the ground motion prediction model of Abrahamson and Silva (1997) with near-fault modification as described in Bozorgnia and Bertero (2004, Chapter 5) and an empirical correlation coefficient from the data set used here (Appendix C).
-Considering near-fault effects increases the probability of observing large $Sa(T_1)$ and/or $R{T1,T2}$ values.
+In this figure, the joint distribution of $Sa(T_1)$ and $R{T_1,T_2}$ values is shown, given occurrence of a magnitude 7 event at a distance of 5 km, with the near-fault parameters X=0.5 and $\theta=5\%$ (parameters from Somerville et al. 1997).
+The prediction is based on the ground motion prediction model of Abrahamson and Silva (1997) with near-fault modification as described in Bozorgnia and Bertero (2004, Chapter 5) and an empirical correlation coefficient from the dataset used here (Appendix C).
+Considering near-fault effects increases the probability of observing large $Sa(T_1)$ and/or $R{T_1,T_2}$ values.

 To perform VPSHA, one would simply repeat this calculation for a range of magnitude, distance, X and $\theta$ values, where the distribution of magnitudes and distances specified in the same way as for standard PSHA (McGuire 2004) and the distributions of X and $\theta$ values come from assuming random earthquake hypocenter locations within the fault rupture.
-This procedure has been implemented for scalar intensity measures (Abrahamson 2000a), so the only modification would be to compute joint distributions for Sa(T1) and RT1,T2 (as in Figure 5.22a) rather than marginal distributions for Sa(T1).
+This procedure has been implemented for scalar intensity measures (Abrahamson 2000a), so the only modification would be to compute joint distributions for $Sa(T_1)$ and $R{T_1,T_2}$ (as in Fig. 5.22a) rather than marginal distributions for $Sa(T_1)$ .
 This approach to VPSHA requires the least modification from current ground motion hazard analysis practice, and can be implemented in the near future (Somerville and Thio 2005).

-Figure 5.22.
-Joint conditional probability density function of $Sa(T_1)$ and $R{T_1,T_2}$ , given a Magnitude 7 event at a distance of 5km, with the near-fault parameters X=0.5 and $\theta$ =5%. $T_1$ =0.9s and $T_2$ =1.8s, in the fault-normal direction. (a) With near-fault effects considered. (b) Without near-fault effects considered.
+Fig. 5.22 Joint conditional probability density function of $Sa(T_1)$ and $R{T_1,T_2}$ , given magnitude 7 event at distance of 5 km, with near-fault parameters X=0.5 and $\theta$ =5%. $T_1$ =0.9s and $T_2$ =1.8s, in fault-normal direction. (a) With near-fault effects considered and (b) without near-fault effects considered.

-5.6.2 Major modification to standard VPSHA - explicitly incorporate the probability of a velocity pulse and the distribution of pulse periods
+5.6.2 Major Modification to Standard VPSHA - Explicitly Incorporate Probability of Velocity Pulse and Distribution of Pulse Periods